-Maxine Denton, Hattie Young, Star McFarlane, Nadia Leigh-Hewitson and Aleksha McLoughlin teamed up to create a pitch that was lauded by the BBC for its “professionalism, polished pitch and creative thinking.”
+Maxine Denton, Hattie Young, Star McFarlane, Nadia Leigh-Hewitson and Aleksha McLoughlin teamed up to create a pitch that was lauded by the BBC for its “professionalism and creative thinking.”

 The team successfully pitched to create a five-part mini-series that promotes and feeds into the BBC’s Equality Project, by profiling five individuals who may have otherwise been overlooked in the newsgathering process because of disability, race or gender variance.

 As the team explains, “the first four episodes will profile individuals who represent areas of diversity that the 50:50 Project champions: gender equality, equality for those with disabilities, equality for all ethnicities.
 The fifth episode will demonstrate how the 50:50 Project works in practice, by following a BBC reporter as they incorporate equal representation into their newsgathering.”